capaximperii/Template/README.md

 ## Database Migration

 - Database migrations are handled implicitly using Flask-Migrate.
+- Before first run, create your initial migrations using `flask db migrate -m "Initial db.`
+- To apply the changes or create db before first run `flask db upgrade`
-- For a Model change, generate the migration script using `flask db migrate -m "Added columns for job creation."`
+- For subsequent Model change, generate the migration script using `flask db migrate -m "Added columns for job creation."`
 - Flask-Migrate cannot detect all changes and requires manual review of scripts generated but works for the common cases out of the box.
-- To apply the changes run `flask db upgrade`
 - The migration scripts are in the folder `Models/Migrations`